carlossanjuan26/Spotify-Api/README.md

 You only have to write in the file what contains the inverted commas with `YourPasswordHere` being your real passwords.

-It is recommended that you save them in the same folder that you have saved this work in order to have it located and easy to access, because we will use them later.
+It is recommended that you save the file `.env` in the same folder that you have saved this work in order to have it located and easy to access, because we will use it later.

 ### Congratulations!